Last updated on January 6th, 2022 at 03:58 pm

 Ease of Programming

-This is a criterion that should be considered as it will make setting up of your wash cycle an easy task.
+This is a criterion that should be considered for your top loader or front loader as it will make setting up of your wash cycle an easy task.
 Currently there are functions like LG Dial-A-Cycle™ that allow users to programme their wash cycles with just a touch of the button.
 You will not want a washing machine that is very difficult to set up.

 This a universal problem that is faced by consumers.
 A good solution will be to choose Energy Star certified washing machines that will allow you to use 35% and 20% lesser water and energy allowing you savings in utilities.
 For consumers who are going to buy a front loader, it might be better if high efficiency detergent is used due to the lesser amount of water used in a front loader and its working mechanism in cleaning up the laundry.

 A point will be that high efficiency detergent will be more expensive and is more suitable for front loaders though they can also be used for top loaders but with lesser cleaning efficiency.
 A front loader will also be more expensive with a higher inital pricing than a top loader but the energy conservation and utilities savings, and choosing a suitable model for your household will erase out these deficits in costs.